axolotl-ai-cloud/axolotl/README.md

 # Training hyperparameters

-# With this much, backpropagation will be skipped and the gradients will be accumulated and applied in the later step.
+# If greater than 1, backpropagation will be skipped and the gradients will be accumulated for the given number of steps.
 gradient_accumulation_steps: 1
-# The number of samples to accumulate gradients for, before performing a backward/update pass.
+# The number of samples to include in each batch.
+This is the number of samples sent to each GPU.
 micro_batch_size: 2
 eval_batch_size:
 num_epochs: 3